John Finucane

 John Finucane (born 1980) is an Irish Sinn Féin politician and solicitor.
 He has been Member of Parliament (MP) for Belfast North since the 2019 general election.
 He has never taken his seat in Westminster, due to his party's longstanding policy of abstentionism.

 Early life

 Finucane is the son of the Irish lawyer Pat Finucane, who was murdered in front of him in 1989 at their family home by loyalist paramilitaries, a murder that BBC News called "one of the most controversial killings during The Troubles".
 Finucane's father was a Roman Catholic from west Belfast, whilst his mother came from a Protestant family in east Belfast.
 Several of Finucane's close relatives on his father's side were members of the Irish Republican Army.

+Finucane attended the University of Dundee between 1998 and 2002.
+When asked why he chose Dundee, he said: "I didn't apply to any universities here; I think I wanted away from the North.
+Dundee was the obvious choice because, at that time, it was the only university that offered English and Northern Irish law, whereas the others only offered Scottish law."